Discovery of a critical open-source vulnerability - CVE-2021-46703

 During a software due diligence for one of our clients, YieldDD Senior Consultant Gerben van de Wiel found a critical vulnerability in the IsolatedRazorEngine component of Antaris RazorEngine.
 This open source templating engine allows the use of Microsoft's Razor syntax to build dynamic templates, for example emails or invoices.
 While the isolated component creates a sandbox, a security mechanism to mitigate system failures and/or software vulnerabilities from spreading.

-Together with our client we have eliminated this vulnerability.
+Together with our client, we have eliminated this vulnerability.
 And we have taken steps to mitigate this risk for others.
 YieldDD has submitted this finding to MITRE ATT&CK, a globally-accessible knowledge base of adversary tactics and techniques.
 The US National Institute of Standards and Technologies (NIST) has registered it in its National Vulnerability Database under CVE-2021-46703 and labelled it 'critical'.

 The IsolatedRazorEngine component was last updated in 2017 and is no longer supported by the maintainer.
-To find out if this particular issue causes any risks for you or to discuss the security risks associated with the use of open source code in general, then please contact us.
+To find out if this particular issue causes any risks for you or to discuss the security risks associated with the use of open source code in general, please contact us.